-Goal: To approve an update to a target group for either installation or uninstallation.
+Goal: To approve an update to a target group either for installation or uninstallation.
 This is the primary use case that enables the system purpose of controlling update delivery.

-Context of Use: This use case is initiated when the WSUS Administrator wants to enable available updates to be installed or uninstalled on managed computers.
+Context of Use: This use case is initiated when the WSUS administrator enables available updates to be installed or uninstalled on managed computers.

-Direct Actor: The direct actor of this use case is the Server Management Tool.
+Direct Actor: The direct actor of this use case is the server management tool.

-- The Server Management Tool's primary interest for this use case is to enable a WSUS Administrator to display and approve available updates. - The WSUS Administrator's primary interest for this use case is to distribute updates to the managed computers.
+- The primary interest of the server management tool in this use case is to enable a WSUS administrator to display and approve available updates. - The primary purpose of the WSUS administrator in this use case is to distribute updates to the managed computers.